Monsterlud/Bookshelf/README.md

 ![bookshelf_welcome](images/bookshelf_welcome.png)

 ## Navigation
 A navigation drawer gives you access to all of the lists.
 Clicking on any of them navigates you to a list view of Best Selling Books for that subject.
-All UI in this app are created using Jetpack Compose.
-All navigation is using the latest type-safe Compose Navigation.

 ![bookshelf_navigation](images/bookshelf_navigation.png)